syncfusion-content/flutter-docs/Flutter/datagrid/column-drag-and-drop.md

 >**NOTE**:
 * You can download the demo application from [GitHub](https://github.com/SyncfusionExamples/how-to-perform-column-drag-and-drop-in-flutter-datatable-sfdatagrid).
-* To reorder the columns in the DataGrid, you should create an instance to hold the columns and then assign that instance to the `SfDataGrid.columns` property instead of directly assigning the list of GridColumn.
+* To reorder the columns in the DataGrid, you should create an instance to hold the columns and then assign that instance to the [SfDataGrid.columns](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/columns.html) property instead of directly assigning the list of GridColumn.
 This allows you to reorder the collection within the callback, maintaining the desired column order.
 * Additionally, it is important to build the rows based on the columns collection after reordering.
 This is necessary because the column index may change after the columns have been rearranged.
 By rebuilding the rows based on the updated columns collection, you ensure that the row data aligns correctly with the reordered columns.

 ## onColumnDragging callback

 The `SfDataGrid.onColumnDragging` callback is triggered when the column is dragging.
-This callback provides provides the following properties in the `DataGridColumnDragDetails`.
+This callback provides provides the following properties in the [DataGridColumnDragDetails](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridColumnDragDetails-class.html).

-* `from`: Returns index of the currently dragging column.
+* [from](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridColumnDragDetails/from.html): Returns index of the currently dragging column.
-* `to`: Returns index of the column after being dropped.
+* [to](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridColumnDragDetails/to.html): Returns index of the column after being dropped.
-* `action`: Returns the column dragging details as the `DataGridColumnDragAction` enum.
+* [action](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridColumnDragDetails/action.html): Returns the column dragging details as the [DataGridColumnDragAction](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridColumnDragAction.html) enum.
-* `offset`: Returns the current offset of the dragging column.
+* [offset](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridColumnDragDetails/offset.html): Returns the current offset of the dragging column.

 ## Cancel the column dropping for a specific column